 Your Ultimate Clothing Stain Removal Guide

 We’ve all been there.
-You spent what felt like a million hours in no less than seven stores, all of which had the heat cranked up so high that sweating was inevitable.
-You tried on at least 30 different outfits, and even shoved yourself sausage style into shapewear, praying it would make you look less lumpy.
+You spent what felt like 72 hours in and out of no less than seven stores, all of which had the heat cranked up so high that sweating was inevitable.
+You tried on at least 30 different outfits, and even shoved yourself, sausage style, into the 2017 version of a medieval torture device, shapewear.
 And then you found it.
-The perfect outfit that hugs you in all the right places and gives you such a feeling of confidence.
+The perfect outfit that hugs you in all the right places and gives you a feeling of confidence.

 The big day to wear your hard worked for Christmas outfit comes and not 20 minutes later, someone bumps into you and the next thing you know, you're wearing a glass of wine on your chest.